Part 2

 Not sending the dump actually anywhere

-CronJobs run a Job on schedule.
-You may have used cron before, these are essentially the same.
+CronJobs are similar to Jobs but they run on schedule.
+You may have already used cron schedule tasks on your server, CronJobs are essentially the same for the containers.

 You have reached the end of this section!
 Continue to the next section: